 An existing feed can be edited. allowing you to update connection properties, schema configuration, key fields, and polling settings.
 After editing a feed, if the feed was running it will be restarted so the changes will take effect immediately.

-Two options exist for editing a feed in the ArcGIS Velocity application:
+Two options are available for editing a feed in the ArcGIS Velocity application:

 - On the Feeds list page, click the pencil icon associated with the feed you want to edit.